Nataša Makovec

 3. Water, the source of life

-Water has always had an impact on people.
-When we look at it, we can relax, and our problems flow with it down the riverbed.
-In Kranjska Gora, the views of the surface of three lakes are particularly enchanting: the Zelenci Nature Reserve, Lake Jasna and the hidden gem, Lake Kreda, which calm even the most restless spirit with their beautiful colours.
-A classic among walks is the walk along the Triglavska Bistrica trail to the Peričnik waterfall in the Vrata valley.
+Water has always had a positive effect on people.
+Watching the surface of a lake calms a restless spirit, while throwing pebbles into the riverbed takes us back to the carefree days of childhood.
+As we watch the rapids, our problems flow with it further down the riverbed.
+In Kranjska Gora, the views of three lakes are particularly enchanting: the Zelenci Nature Reserve, Lake Jasna and the hidden gem, Lake Kreda.
+The latter is nestled among tall spruce trees and can be reached on the way to the Peričnik waterfall along the Triglavska Bistrica trail.
 The peaks of the Julian Alps hide two more hidden, but no less beautiful, waterfalls.
-The first of these is reached after a short climb from the Tamar gorge, where you ascend to the Nadiža waterfall, which is also the first source of Slovenia’s longest river, the Sava Dolinka.
+The first one is reached after a short climb from the Tamar shelter in the Planica valley, where you ascend to the Nadiža waterfall, which is also the first source of Slovenia’s longest river, the Sava Dolinka.
 After a short climb, you will be rewarded with magnificent views of the peaks above the Tamar mountain lodge.
-You will reach the second one if you follow the trail leading from the Tamar Mountain Home to Slemenovo Špica.
+The second one is reached by turning onto the path behind the Tamar mountain lodge in the direction of Slemen’s Spit.
 It is called the Black Water Waterfall and is named after the black rock along which it flows.
-It rises below Slemenova Spica and falls in several waterfalls, the highest of which is the Black Water Waterfall (70 m).
-Just below the waterfall, the water runs down, hence the name Disappearing Waterfall.
+It rises below Slemen’s Spit and falls in several waterfalls, the highest of which is the Black Water Waterfall (70 m).
+Just below the waterfall, the water runs down, which is why it is also called the Disappearing Waterfall.

 4. Harvesting autumn fruits